Skip to main content

 aa-complain /etc/apparmor.d/usr.sbin.nginx

-# Disable
+# Disable a profile entirely

 aa-disable /etc/apparmor.d/usr.sbin.nginx

-# Generate profile interactively
+# Generate a new profile interactively

 aa-genprof /usr/sbin/nginx

-# Update profile from logs
+# Update an existing profile from recent log entries

 aa-logprof